top of page

 Research Interests

 Additive manufacturing (3D printing) is playing important role for scientific research and modern manufacturing and profoundly changing world and people's lives.
 By employing most advanced Additive Manufacturing (3D Printing) Technologies with Novel Multifunctional Materials, interdisciplinary and influential research can be created for various applications.
-My research interests focus on different biomedical devices, such as Artificial Organs, Wearable Biosensors, Flexible Electronics, and Biomimetic Surfaces and Actuators.
+My research interests focus on different biomedical devices, such as Artificial Organs, Wearable Biosensors, Bionic Systems and Electronics, and Biomimetic Surfaces.
 The research works are dedicated to impacting and serving the entire scientific and medical fields.

 My research interests focus on following main fields: